gabichuelas/gabichuelas.github.io/index.md

 When I'm not glued to my computer following every interesting rabbit-hole, I'm probably out riding my bike, planning a backpacking trip, or paddling the rivers and springs of north central Florida with my best pup, Noodle.

+This site is mostly an aimless dumping ground for disorganized writing, general thoughts, and regurgitating interesting (to me) information.
+Maybe an occasional tech post, who knows. :shrug:

-_This site is pretty new.
-Bear with me._
+_It's also pretty new and often neglected, so bear with me._

 # Contact